susom/tide/README.md

    On completion of execution of previous command, TiDE output will be available in the "output" folder.
 For every execution, application will create a subfolder in the "output" folder using "current timestamp in long format".
 For latest execution output, use the folder with latest timestamp.
 This folder will have 3 sets of output:

-   1. At the root of "current timestamp in long format" folder, one or more files in newline delimited JSON files (jsonl) format containing original note, deid note, and findings.
+   1. At the root of "current timestamp in long format" folder, one or more files in newline delimited JSON files (jsonl) format containing original note, deid note, and findings [Sample jsonl Output](/output/1629926684106)
    2. A subfolder "individual" containing deid notes.
-This folder will have one file corresponding to each input note.
+This folder will have one file corresponding to each input note [Sample Individual Output](/output/1629926684106/individual)
    3. A subfolder "annotator" containing output in Doccano format.
-This folder will have one file corresponding to each input note.
+This folder will have one file corresponding to each input note [Sample Annotator Output](/output/1629926684106/annotator)

 ### Output GCP